QuineDot/rust-learning/src/dyn-trait-combining.md

 But we can't supply a default function body, as `Self: Sized` is required to perform the type erasing cast to `dyn Foo`.
 We don't want that restriction or the method won't be available on `dyn Supertrait`, which is not `Sized`.
+It would also be annoying if every implementation had to supply the function body, though.

-Instead we can separate out the method and supply an implementation for all `Sized` types, via another supertrait:
+So instead we can separate out the method and supply an implementation for all `Sized` types, via another supertrait:
 ```rust
 trait AsDynFoo {